enderunal/TheOneSuspender/README.md

 ## Usage

 - Click the extension icon for quick actions: suspend/restore, whitelist URL/domain, bulk suspend/unsuspend, and open settings.
-- Use the Options page to configure all preferences, exceptions, and the whitelist.
+- Use the Options page to configure all preferences, exceptions, the whitelist, and to export/import suspended tabs.
 - Suspended tabs can be restored with a single click.

 ---